MarioFanGamer/SMW-Inline-Layer-3-Messages/Inline Layer 3 Messages - Readme.txt

 on a single scanline is certainly much for SMW (same reason why the background might glitch if you enable a 32x32 block and have HDMA active).
-I'd say it's a necessary trade off without making the patch any more complex that it currently is.
+I'd say it's a necessary tradeoff without making the patch any more complex that it currently is.

 Do I must give you credits?